 • Title your video.
 Use the title “You’ve Got This” and include your name and location (ex: “You’ve Got This: Tracy from Michigan”).

 • Tag your video.
-Use tags to describe your video so that other people can find it (ex: “California HIV couple” or “HIV non-profit”).
+Use tags to describe your video so that other people can find it (ex: “Living with bipolar” or “Bipolar woman from Florida”).

 • Keep it short.
 Three minutes max.